-- Sakami project (La Pointe and La Pointe Extension deposits) (flagship project, the "Project"): the exploration program announced in early 2021 continued with diamond drilling to expand the mineralized zone at the La Pointe Extension deposit with 10,000 m of drilling.
-Drilling activities will continue during the winter season.
-Metallurgical testing is progressing well. - On August 9, 2021, the Company announced that Vital Metals Limited ("Vital") and QPM have signed a binding term sheet for the acquisition by Vital of QPM's 68% interest in the Kipawa rare earth project and 100% of Zeus Rare Earth project in Quebec, Canada, for \$8 million. - Elmer East: The helicopter orthophoto and LiDAR data collection, vein characterization, and channel sampling of new high-grade Lloyd and Georgekish discoveries was completed.
-Results are pending and will be used to plan the 2022 program. - On September 8, 2021, the Company announced high grade grab samples of 68.1 and 61.8 g / t Au on the Elmer East project; extends the mineralized corridor to 4.2 km on the Lloyd discovery area. - On October 18, 2021, the Company announced the receipt of a \$2,000,000 payment in connection with the sale of a 2% Net Smelter Return royalty on all payable metals from the mining rights of the Tansim lithium project. - The Company's monetization process is ongoing for Matheson Joint Venture project (gold). - The Company has put in place a rigorous protocol, in accordance with INSPQ (Institut national de santé publique du Québec) and CNESST (Commission des normes, de l'équité, de la santé et de la sécurité du travail) guidelines, to ensure the protection of all stakeholders in the region in the context of the COVID-19 pandemic.
-The Company's protocol has been communicated to and reviewed by the Cree Nation Government. - On December 15, 2021, the Company announced it received the Ecologo Certification for Mineral Exploration.
+- Sakami project (La Pointe and La Pointe Extension deposits) (flagship project, the "Project"): the exploration program announced in early 2021 continued with diamond drilling to expand the mineralized zone at the La Pointe Extension deposit.
+Drilling activities continued during the 2021-2022 fall and winter seasons. - Elmer East: On September 8, 2021, the Company announced high grade grab samples of 68.1 and 61.8 g/t Au on the Elmer East project, extending the mineralized corridor to 4.2 km on the Lloyd discovery area.
+The helicopter orthophoto and LiDAR data collection, vein characterization, and channel sampling of new high-grade Lloyd and Georgekish discoveries was completed.
+On March 23, 2022, GoldSpot Discoveries Corp. ("GoldSpot"), a leading technology services company leveraging machine learning to transform the mineral discovery process, and the Company provided an update on the project.
+Highlights were: - Presence of a 4.5 km long gold-bearing structure with high grades remains open to extend mineralization at depth confirmed at the Lloyd discovery; - Processing of aeromagnetic and orthophotos/LiDAR data defines dilatant zones along the structure in a sinistral strike-slip system and connected with dykes; and - Recommended 2022 program consists of an IP survey to better define the structure's high-priority gold targets followed by drilling. - On August 9, 2021, the Company announced that Vital Metals Limited ("Vital") and QPM signed an agreement for the acquisition by Vital of QPM's 68% interest in the Kipawa rare earth project and 100% of Zeus rare earth project in Quebec, Canada, for \$8 million, to be paid over 5 years. - On October 18, 2021, the Company announced the receipt of a \$2,000,000 payment in connection with the sale of a 2% Net Smelter Return royalty on all payable metals from the mining rights of the Tansim lithium project. - In May 2021, the Company concluded three private placements by issuing 14,774,543 common shares and proceeds of \$3,250,399. - The Company's monetization process is ongoing for the Matheson Joint Venture project (gold). - The Company has put in place a rigorous protocol, in accordance with INSPQ (Institut national de santé publique du Québec) and CNESST (Commission des normes, de l'équité, de la santé et de la sécurité du travail) guidelines, to ensure the protection of all stakeholders in the region in the context of the COVID-19 pandemic.
+The Company's protocol has been communicated to and reviewed by the Cree Nation Government. - On December 15, 2021, the Company announced it received certification to UL 2723: ECOLOGO Certification Program for Responsible Development for Mineral Exploration Companies.